telerik/reporting-docs/embedding-reports/program-the-report-definition/report-events/using-report-item-events.md

 ---
-title: Using Report Item Events
+title: Using Report Items Events
-page_title: How to use Report Item Events
+page_title: Using Report Items Events explained with example
-description: "Understand the ItemDataBinding and ItemDataBound Report Item Events, and find out how to use them through an example."
+description: "Understand the ItemDataBinding and ItemDataBound Report Items Events, and find out how to use them through an example."
 slug: telerikreporting/using-reports-in-applications/program-the-report-definition/report-events/using-report-item-events
 tags: using, report, item, events, ItemDataBinding, ItemDataBound
 published: True